zackargyle/react-analog-clock/README.md

 # \<AnalogClock /\>

 AnalogClock is a themable clock component.
 It provides an easy way of adding a clock to your application.
-The clock is fully responsive based on the `width` prop you pass in (% or px).
+The clock is fully responsive based on the `width` prop you pass in.

 ```
 npm install --save react-analog-clock